-What are your favourite items in the home?
+What are your favorite items in the home?

 Either the weaving my mother made us for our wedding (in our bedroom photo above our bed) or any of the artwork my mother gave to me that was in our family home after my father passed away.